hasandbouk/odinProject/README.md

 # odinProject

-This is a repository for all the odin projects.
+This is a repository for all the odin projects..